-The Q90R also produced a better three dimensional image bringing a more life-like appearance to the picture quality.
+The Q90R also produced a better three-dimensional image bringing a more life-like appearance to the picture quality.

-The Q90R delivered a more refined picture image, with a lot more detail and clarity; the image was also much smoother without losing any fine detail and texture of objects that were being displayed on screen.
+The Q90R delivered a more refined picture image, with a lot more detail and clarity; the image was also much smoother without losing any fine detail and texture of objects that were being displayed on the screen.

 Contrast range on the Q90R was some of the best I’ve ever seen, and I was very impressed at how well it revealed this range – from amazing dynamic peak white highlights (without clipping) and deeply saturated blacks that were not crushed, in addition to very good shadow detail; this type of performance truly brought 4K HDR images to life and were some of the best I’ve seen to date.

-With that said, the Q70R was definitely no slouch in contrast and black level performance, and was very good in its own right, however it just could not match the sheer capabilities of the flagship Q90R.
+With that said, the Q70R was definitely no slouch in contrast and black level performance and was very good in its own right, however, it just could not match the sheer capabilities of the flagship Q90R.

 Black screen uniformity was very good on both TVs, and I did not detect any clouding or backlight leakage.

-Color reproduction was remarkable on the Q90; colors were extremely rich and vivid, with a very accurate and natural tonal balance which added a great sense realism to its color palette.
+Color reproduction was remarkable on the Q90; colors were extremely rich and vivid, with a very accurate and natural tonal balance which added a great sense of realism to its color palette.
 The Q70 did a very good job with color reproduction as well, and I was very satisfied with its performance; yet again, it just couldn’t compete with the exceptional color rendering of the Q90.

 One area of performance I found very surprising was how well Samsung’s Wide Angle technology works on the Q90R.
-When viewing the TV at the widest possible angles, I did not see any loss in contrast, color saturation or brightness.
+When viewing the TV at the widest possible angles, I did not see any loss, in contrast, color saturation or brightness.
 I was very impressed, especially since most LED/LCD TVs suffer picture quality loss at wide viewing angles – which was the case with the Q70R.